radiantlogic-v8/documentation-new/documentation/sys-admin-guide-rebuild/01-introduction.md

 ### OpenID Connect Token Authentication

-The RadiantOne Main Control Panel also supports OpenID Connect (OIDC) token-based authentication.
+The RadiantOne Main Control Panel also supports SSO with your corporate Identity Provider using OpenID Connect (OIDC) token-based authentication.
 This option provides the security of sending user login credentials to the authentication server (the Identity Provider), not the application (Control Panel, the Relying Party).
 OpenID Connect token authentication allows you to send your username and password just once, to the Identity Provider (IDP) and then pass the token in the request to the Main Control Panel.
 When OIDC is configured in RadiantOne, the Main Control Panel login screen displays:

 ![Login with Open ID Connect](Media/Image3.22.jpg)